Close Menu

 Health Effects of Clove Cigarettes

-Clove cigarettes, as it is more popularly known, are considered more dangerous than regular cigarettes.
-The “United States Center for Disease Control and Prevention” confirm that clove cigarettes contain double the amount of tar, carbon dioxide, and nicotine gases as regular American cigarettes.
+Clove cigarettes, also known as kreteks, are considered more dangerous than regular cigarettes.
+The “United States Centers for Disease Control and Prevention” reports that clove cigarettes contain higher amounts of tar, carbon monoxide, and nicotine than regular American cigarettes.

-Some dangerous effects of clove cigarettes are listed here below:
+Some dangerous effects of clove cigarettes are listed below:

-• An active ingredient of cloves is eugenol, used as a topical anesthetic for dentistry.
-Smoking eugenol through clove cigarettes can numb the throat and damage the gag reflex
+• An active ingredient of cloves is eugenol, used as a topical anesthetic in dentistry.
+Smoking eugenol through clove cigarettes can numb the throat and reduce the gag reflex.

 Adverse Symptoms of Smoking Clove Cigarettes